 It is commonly reported that processor CPU, GPU and resource intensive Apps tend to heat up the glasses, especially when the glasses are charging from a Power Hub battery.
 If all compute elements are pegged, it is possible to raise the surface temperature of the glasses ~ 30 C over the ambient temperature.

 We also know there are areas in the system that are known to be not currently (KitKat) optimized well, particularly around the use of the camera.
 The CPU utilization you are seeing is what we typically see.
 One offender, mm-qcamera-daemon is qualcomm proprietary process that includes the camera server, media control, sensor drivers etc. All qualcomm proprietary solutions run as linux daemons.
 We do have the sources for the mm-camera, but we've made no changes to it.
 Only drivers have been adapted for our platform.
-Changes made post KitKat we are eventually going to pick up when we update the OS.
-Our current plan is to update the R-7 to Android 6 / Marshmallow; the current plan has us completing that in Q117, but in advance of that, we are pretty unlikely to do any optimization of the current KitKat implementation.
+Changes made post KitKat are including in the current update the R-7 - Android 6 / Marshmallow; the current plan has us releasing at least one more MM release with some bug fixes and enhancements.
+Note that we are pretty unlikely to do any optimization of the KitKat implementation.

-We certainly will look at performance once we update to M. But, know that we are also updating our line of glasses to the best CPUs available from Qualcomm, and so we will have the best performance possible in a mobile device.
-We'll be announcing more details about all of that as we approach CES in Jan.
+We certainly will continue to look at performance.
+But, know that we are also updating our line of glasses to the best CPUs available from Qualcomm, and so we will have the best performance possible in a mobile device, and transitioning to Android N & O, which will have many improvements.

 Most developers probably already know and have looked at these, but some of the things to check: